gcpjedi/google-k8s-workshop-v2/05-deployments-and-stateful-sets.md

 - Convert pod to a deployment
 - Scale/update/rollout/rollback the deployment
-- Verify that individual pods in a deployment are restarted after failures
 - Define custom health checks and livenes probes
 - Use horizontal and vertical pod autoscaler and verify it works correctly
 - Use jobs and cronjobs to schedule task execution